- May 14, 2019

 The third week of May is dedicated to recognizing healthcare professionals who provide emergency medical services (EMS).
 Their in-depth knowledge and quick response can make the difference between someone receiving immediate care or suffering long-term, and even life-threatening, conditions.

 For most, the image of an ambulance rushing to the scene may be your first thought when you think about EMS.
-However, we also want to recognize dental professionals for their important contributions to handling and treating different types of dental emergencies.
+However, we also want to recognize dental professionals for their important contributions to handling and treating different types of dental emergency services.

 We know from our patients that determining if what they are experiencing is a dental emergency can be difficult.
 Is that toothache something that can be treated with over-the-counter (OTC) pain medications or does it require professional attention?